 The Peninsula Point Lighthouse is located in the Hiawatha National Forest at Rapid River, MI by Lake Michigan.
 It was built in 1865 and included this forty foot brick tower with keepers quarters attached.
 This lighthouse was deactivated in 1936.
-I visited this lighthouse in 1998 and saw remains of the house's foundation.
+I visited the lighthouse in 1998 and saw remains of the house's foundation.

 This is a picture I took at the the Hiawatha National Forest.
 It shows a likeness of the original Peninsula Point Lighthouse, and tells of the fire that destroyed the keepers quarters in 1959.
 It also mentions three landmarks that can be seen from the top of the tower.
 One of those landmarks is shown below.